Park So-yeon (singer): Early life and education

 Park was born Park In-jung on October 5, 1987, in Andong, North Gyeongsang Province, South Korea.
 She has legally changed her name to Park So-yeon.
 In 2005, she took part and was awarded the Gold Award for the CMB Chin Chin Singing Competition.
 Park has studied at the prestigious Anyang High School of Arts, located in Anyang, Gyeonggi, South Korea.

-Park was formerly a trainee under SM Entertainment, preparing to be a member and supposed to be the leader of girl group Girls' Generation.
+Park was formerly a trainee under SM Entertainment, preparing to be a member of girl group Girls' Generation.
 However, she left the company six months before their debut due to personal circumstances.
 After debuting with T-ara, she revealed on the tvN's show Taxi that at that time she felt the opportunity came so easily and she was in two minds, not fully prepared for the debut.

 Career

-2009–2011: Career beginnings
+2007–2011: Career beginnings

 Park was the second new member to be added to T-ara after two former members Jiae and Jiwon left the group in mid-2009.
 In 2010, she was rushed to the hospital after complaints of not feeling well while filming for her cameo role in Master of Study.
 She was then diagnosed with H1N1 while T-ara was still promoting the follow-up track Like The First Time off of their first full-length album, Absolute First Album.
 Park participated in the OSTs for the movie Death Bell 2: Bloody Camp and the SBS drama Coffee House.
 In 2011, she was a fixed cast member for KBS's variety show 100 Points Out Of 100.

 2012–2013: Acting roles and QBS

 Park participated in the musical adaption of T-ara's hit song Roly-Poly, which opened on January 13, 2012, at the Seongnam Arts Center.
 She has stated that it is one of her dreams to stand on stage and act on it.
 She replaced Hyomin as T-ara's new leader starting on December 7, 2011, for their Lovey-Dovey promotions.
 She is the fourth leader of T-ara after Eunjung, Boram, and Hyomin.
 In July 2013, she stepped down as leader and Qri became the fifth leader.

 Park appeared in the KBS drama Lovers of Haeundae as Lee Gwan-soon.
 The drama aired on August 13, 2012.

-Soyeon along with Qri and Boram formed a sub-group called QBS in May 2013.
+Park along with Qri and Boram formed a sub-group called QBS in May 2013.
 The sub-group focused on the Japanese market.
 They released their debut single titled "Kaze no You ni" (風のように, Like the Wind) on June 26, 2013.